nyletara/AppDevFramework/serverSOA/README.md

 The Orchestrator is the first component of this architecture but will be the last to be completed.
 The orchestrator facilitates communication between the User Interface and all the different services that make up the application.
 Within orchestrator/application.py, there are different GET and POST requests designed to post and retrieve data from the services.
 Users have the option to update these and extrapolate to include more services

+#### The Services

+Each Service should be a separate unique uncoupled feature of the application which the orchestrator can communicate with.
+The orchestrator communicates with the service via the Flask route and the service itself should return the proper requested data by running the service functions (taken from the monolithic architecture).

 ## File: configurations.txt